-The danger posed by the destruction of spent fuel pools could be significantly reduced by removing most of the spent fuel from the pools and placing it in thick-metal casks for interim dry cask storage.
 The U.S. Air Force Air Academy published a study that showed the importance of using dry cask storage by calculating the effects of the destructions of U.S. spent fuel pools following HEMP.
 Figure 36 is taken from that study; it shows dry cask storage could prevent the radioactive contamination of more than 93,000 square miles of U.S. land and thus prevent the displacement of more than 3 million Americans.

-Comparison of S pent Fuel Storage Impacts s (unspecified cooling loss) Impacts Spent Fuel Pool Storage Dry Cask Storage Population Displaced 4,100,000 800,000 170 sq. miles Landmass Contamination 94,000 sq. miles 170 sq. miles Radioactive Contaminates Released 8.8 MCI of Ce-137 170 sq. miles .8 MCl of Ce-137 and Security of U.S. Nuclear Plants s Phase 2," 2016, based on data fi of Beyond-Design Basis Earthquake A hima Nuclear Accident for Improving Safety rom the Nuclear Regulatory Commission, Affecting the Spent Fuel Pool for a U.S. Mark removal (radiation and heat levels must be reduced to specific levels), it can be removed from the pool.
-By November 2020, U.S. nuclear power plants had removed 48% of its spent fuel from spent fuel pools,285while about half remained in the pools.
+Comparison of Spent Fuel Storage Impacts (unspecified cooling loss) Impacts Spent Fuel Pool Storage Dry Cask Storage Population Displaced 4,100,000 800,000 Landmass Contamination 94,000 sq. miles 170 sq. miles Radioactive Contaminates Released 8.8 MCI of Ce-137 .8 MCI of Ce-137 Sources: National Academy of Science "I essans I earned from the Fukus hima Nuclear Accident for Improving Safety

+Sources: National Academy of Sciences, "Lessons Learned from the Fukushima Nuclear Accident for Improving Safety and Security of U.S. Nuclear Plants Phase 2," 2016, based on data from the Nuclear Regulatory Commission, NUREG-2161, "Consequence Study of Beyond-Design Basis Earthquake Affecting the Spent Fuel Pool for a U.S. Mark I Boling Water Reactor," September 2014.

+Figure 36: Removing spent nuclear fuel from fuel pools and putting it into dry cask storage could greatly reduce displaced populations in a worst-case scenario with U.S spent fuel pools losing the ability to keep spent fuel cool289 removal (radiation and heat levels must be reduced to specific levels), it can be removed from the pool.
+By November 2020, U.S. nuclear power plants had removed 48% of its spent fuel from spent fuel pools,290 while about half remained in the pools.
 Most of the spent fuel removed from

-Figure 36: Removing spent nuclear fuel from fuel pools and putting it into dry cask storage could greatly reduce displaced populations in a worst-case scenario with U.S spent fuel pools losing the ability to keep spent fuel cool284

-Once spent fuel has remained in the pool long enough to cool enough to permit its the pools was stored in thin-metal canisters (which is put into large metal-lined concrete casks ore that reduce exposure to radiation and allow passive cooling).
+Once spent fuel has remained in the pool long enough to cool enough to permit its the pools was stored in thin-metal canisters (which is put into large metal-lined concrete casks that reduce exposure to radiation and allow passive cooling).

-284 Op. cit.
+289 Op. cit.
 "Electromagnetic Defense Task Force (EDTF)", p.
 13.

-285 Op. cit.
+290 Op. cit.
 "Spent Nuclear Fuel Pools in the US: Reducing the Deadly Risks of Storage"

-Safety Features Thin canisters Thick casks Thin Canister 1.
-Thick walls 1/2"- 5/8" 10"- 19.75" 2.
-Won't crack \checkmark 3.
-Ability to repair, replace seals \checkmark 4.
-Ability to inspect (inside & out) \checkmark 100 5.
-Monitor system prevents leaks \checkmark Thick Cask 6.
-ASME container certification \checkmark 7.
-Defense in depth (redundancy) \checkmark 8.
-Store in concrete building \checkmark 9.
-Gamma & neutron protection Need overpack \checkmark 10.
-Transportable w/o add'l cask \checkmark Market leader U.S. World CASTOR® - Type VI19 cask
+Safety Features Thin canisters Thick casks TI

+1. Thick walls 1/2"- 5/8" 10"- 19.75" 1

+2. Won't crack \checkmark

+3. Ability to repair, replace seals \checkmark

+4. Ability to inspect (inside & out) \checkmark

+5. Monitor system prevents leaks \checkmark Thi

+6. ASME container certification \checkmark

+7. Defense in depth (redundancy) \checkmark

+8. Store in concrete building \checkmark -

+9. Gamma & neutron protection Need overpack \checkmark

+10. Transportable w/o add'l cask \checkmark

+Market leader U.S. World CASTO